404src/exocore/_articles/ccna-summary.md

 VTP (VLAN Trunking Protocol)
 - allows you to configure VLANs on a central VTP server switch, and other switches (VTP clients) will synchronize their VLAN database to the server.
 It is designed for large networks with many VLANs, but is rarely used and not recommended.

+A switch can be configured for one of three VTP modes: server, client, or transparent.
+By default, Cisco switches are configured for VTP server mode.

+VTP server mode allows you to create, modify, and delete VLANs in the VTP domain.However, a switch in VTP server mode will not originate VTP advertisements until a VTP domain name is set.
+VTP servers store VLAN configuration information in NVRAM, so if the switch is powered off, the VLAN configuration will be retained.

+You cannot create, modify or delete VLANs on a switch that is operating in VTP client mode.
+However, a switch in VTP client mode can send its VLAN configuration information to other switches.
+In VTP v1 and VTP v2, VTP clients do not store the VLAN configuration information in NVRAM.
+In VTP v3, VTP clients do store VLAN configuration information in NVRAM.

+A switch that is operating in VTP transparent mode does not participate in VTP.
+Any VLAN additions, changes, or deletions made to a switch in VTP transparent mode remain on the local switch and are not propagated to other switches.

+However, a switch in VTP transparent mode can forward VTP advertisements received from other switches.
+Switches in VTP v2 transparent mode forward all VTP advertisements; switches in VTP v1 transparent mode will forward a VTP advertisement only if the VTP domain and VTP version number on the switch match that of the VTP advertisement.
+Like VTP servers, VTP transparent mode switches store VLAN configuration information in NVRAM.

 ### 2.2.a Trunk ports
 In a small network with a few VLANs, itis possible to use a seperate interfaces for each VLAN when connected switches to switches, and switches to routers.